alx-sch/miniRT/README.md

 3. Follow the instructions provided in the output to run the program.

 The `Makefile` automatically detects your OS and selects the correct MiniLibX library for compilation.
+[MiniLibX](https://github.com/42Paris/minilibx-linux) is a simple graphics library for creating windows and handling graphics/events.

 ---